There may be no more confusing — and jargon-filled — topic in the world than mortgage lending (rivaled, perhaps, only by the corporate tax code).

 And there might be no more misunderstood concept than a “conventional mortgage.”
 What makes it “conventional?”
 Is it the length of the mortgage?
 Or the rate?
 And what can you do to make sure you get the best conventional mortgage you need to reach your financial goals?

-So, whether you’re thinking about buying your first home — and are a complete newbie when it comes to mortgage options — or you’ve owned a home in the past and you want to make sure nothing slips through the cracks, here are answers to the most common mortgage lending questions.
+So, whether you’re thinking about buying your first home — and are a complete newbie when it comes to mortgage options or any type of mortgage questions — or you’ve owned a home in the past and you want to make sure nothing slips through the cracks, here are answers to the most common mortgage lending questions.

 (Note: This is Part I in our series on mortgages.
 Be sure to check out Part 2: Second Mortgage Q&A.)